AvivGelfand/Fine-tuning-Large-Language-Models/README.md

    We can break it down to:

  1. **Convert to String:**
-     - `df[label].astype(str)`: Converts the values in the original label column to strings.
+     - `df[label_name].astype(str)`: Converts the values in the original label column to strings.
 This is necessary because we will concatenate these values with the cluster labels, which are also converted to strings.
      - `df[f'TFIDFKmeans_{k_param}_cluster'].astype(str)`: Converts the KMeans cluster labels to strings.

  2. **Concatenate Strings:**